Learn from a Convicted Felon about White Collar Fraud

 There is a saying, "It takes one to know one."

-I perform forensic accounting and litigation support services for law firms and other clients.
+I perform forensic accounting services for law firms and other clients.
 In August 2009, I gave testimony as an expert witness on corruption for the New Jersey Republican Policy Committee.

 Please contact me to schedule a speaking engagement and for advice about protection against white-collar crime.